-Being of similar origin as the ASTM1 method, the ASTM2 method exhibits similar behavior, albeit with even less agreement, especially at lower temperatures where the calculated dew points are always too low (with the exception of the $CO_2$ -rich NG7 mixture at high pressure).
+Being of similar origin as the ASTM1 method, the ASTM2 method exhibits similar behavior, albeit with even less agreement, especially at lower temperatures where the calculated dew points are always too low (with the exception of the $\rm CO_2$ -rich NG7 mixture at high pressure).
 Thus, if water content calculated by the ASTM2 method is used to control a drying process, water condensation may occur due to prematurely reaching the prescribed dew point.
-Discrepancies between the two ASTM methods is most likely due to the fact that data for a simple binary methanewater system was used in the development of the ASTM2 method [9].
+Discrepancies between the two ASTM methods is most likely due to the fact that data for a simple binary methane-water system was used in the development of the ASTM2 method [9].

-The experimental water content data for the mixtures NG1, NG3, NG4 and NG7 at 60 bar are summarized in the figure below.
+The experimental water content data for the mixtures NG1, NG3, NG4 and NG7 at 60 bar are summarized in Figure A-5.
 Relative deviations between the courses tend to increase with decreasing dew point temperature.
-These deviations ( $\sim$ 5 K between NG4 and NG7 at 34 mg/Nm3) illustrate the importance of accounting for the gas composition, especially when performing calculations with low water content at moderate to high pressure.
+These deviations (~5K between NG4 and NG7 at 34mg/Nm3) illustrate the importance of accounting for the gas composition, especially when performing calculations with low water content at moderate to high pressure.
 Of the three methods discussed, only the ISO method takes into account the actual gas composition.

-Figure 21.
-Courses of measured water contents at 60 bar for natural gas mixtures NG1, NG3, NG4, and NG7.
+Figure A-5 Courses of measured water contents at 60 bar for natural gas mixtures NG1, NG3, NG4 and NG7

-The ISO method is applicable to natural gas mixtures with compositions within the limits listed in the table below.
-Dew point temperatures calculated from water contents were validated to be generally within $\pm 2$ K for pressures $0.5 \le P \le 10$ MPa and dew point temperatures $258.15 \le T \le 278.15$ K [14].
-Due to the solid thermodynamic basis on which the method was developed, an extended working range of $0.1 \le P \le 30$ MPa and $223.15 \le T \le 313.15$ K is also considered valid [10].
+The ISO method is applicable to natural gas mixtures with compositions within the limits listed in Table A-6.
+Dew point temperatures calculated from water contents were validated to be generally within $\pm 2 \text{K}$ for pressures $0.5 \le P \le 10 \, \text{MPa}$ and dew point temperatures $258.15 \le T \le 278.15 \, \text{K}$ [14].
+Due to the solid thermodynamic basis on which the method was developed, an extended working range of $0.1 \le P \le 30 \, \text{MPa}$ and $223.15 \le T \le 313.15 \, \text{K}$ is also considered valid [10].
 Beyond the extended working range, however, the uncertainty in calculated dew point temperature is unknown.